Moving Cost Calculator

 How moving costs are calculated

 Weight matters most on long hauls.
-Distance matters most on local moves where the truck is metered by the hour rather than the mile.
-The date pulls everything around it: a Saturday in mid-June can cost 30% more than a Tuesday in February for the same inventory.
+Distance matters most on local moves, where the truck is metered by the hour rather than the mile.
+The date pulls everything with it: peak-season Saturdays are the most expensive slots a carrier sells, and mid-week off-peak dates are the cheapest.

 Local moves: hourly rates and crew size

 Travel time is almost always billed.
-A common structure is one hour of travel added to the on-site time, or door-to-door billing from the warehouse.
+A common structure adds one hour of travel to the on-site time; another bills door-to-door from the warehouse.
 Read which one is in the contract before you sign.
-The difference on a short job can be a hundred dollars.

 Interstate moves: linehaul, fuel, and accessorials

-Crossing a state line moves you under FMCSA jurisdiction and onto a published tariff.
+Crossing a state line puts the move under FMCSA jurisdiction and onto a published tariff.
 The linehaul charge is weight times mileage, looked up in a rate book.
-Fuel surcharge rides on top, recalculated weekly against the EIA national diesel index.
+Fuel surcharge rides on top, recalculated against the national diesel index.
 Then come accessorials: long carry, stairs, shuttle truck, piano handling, appliance servicing, and packing materials.

-Why two movers can quote the same job 40% apart
+Why two movers can quote the same job differently

-Three reasons: different inventories (one rep counted 14 boxes, the other 22), different tariffs (regional carriers may publish lower per-pound rates but bill more aggressively on accessorials), and different risk pricing (a binding-not-to-exceed quote will always be higher than a non-binding one because the mover is absorbing the upside risk).
+Three reasons.
+The inventories differ, because one rep counted more boxes than the other.
+The tariffs differ, because a regional carrier may publish lower per-pound rates and bill more aggressively on accessorials.
+And the risk pricing differs: a binding-not-to-exceed quote is higher than a non-binding one because the mover absorbs the upside risk.

 Average moving costs by home size

 Use the table below as a sanity check on any quote you receive.
 Wide ranges are the honest ones.
-A mover quoting at the bottom of the band on a complicated job is either cutting something out or planning to add it back as an accessorial later.
+A mover quoting at the bottom of the band on a complicated job is either leaving something out or planning to add it back as an accessorial later.
+Editorial estimate, not a measured transaction price.
+Reviewed May 2026.

 Home sizeLocal moveInterstate move